Council of Conservative Citizens: History

 Similarly, former House minority leader Dick Gephardt (D) had attended an event of the organization's St. Louis predecessor, the "Metro-South Citizens Council", shortly before the name was changed in the mid-1980s.
 He has repeatedly said that this was a mistake.

 In 1993, Mike Huckabee, then the lieutenant governor of Arkansas, agreed to speak at the CofCC's national convention in Memphis, Tennessee, in his campaign for the governorship of Arkansas.
 By the time of the CofCC convention, Huckabee was unable to leave Arkansas.
 He sent a videotaped speech, which "was viewed and extremely well received by the audience," according to the CofCC newsletter.
 However, following his election as governor, in April 1994, Huckabee withdrew from a speaking engagement before the CofCC.
 He commented, "I will not participate in any program that has racist overtones.
 I've spent a lifetime fighting racism and anti-Semitism."

 The Southern Poverty Law Center (SPLC) and the Miami Herald tallied 38 federal, state, and local politicians who appeared at CofCC events between 2000 and 2004.
 The Anti-Defamation League (ADL) says the following politicians are members or have spoken at meetings: Senator Trent Lott, Mississippi governor Haley Barbour, Mississippi state senators Gary Jackson, and Dean Kirby, several Mississippi state representatives.
 Speakers have included ex-governors Guy Hunt of Alabama, and Kirk Fordice of Mississippi.
 U.S. senator Roger Wicker of Mississippi is said to have attended as well.

+As of 2003, Mississippi was the only state that had major politicians who were openly CofCC members, including state senators and state representatives.
+The CofCC once claimed 34 members in the Mississippi legislature.

 In 2005, the Council of Conservative Citizens held its National Conference in Montgomery, Alabama.
 George Wallace Jr., an Alabama public service commissioner and former state treasurer who was then running for lieutenant governor, and Sonny Landham, an actor, spoke at the conference.

-Mississippi is the only state that has major politicians who are openly CofCC members, including state senators and state representatives.
-The CofCC once claimed 34 members in the Mississippi legislature.
+Around early 2026, the Council of Conservative Citizens' website was no longer accessible due to action from the domain registrar, GoDaddy.
+The status of the group is currently unknown.